 1. Bush is a divider, not a uniter.
 He and his administration's dissembling has had an undeniably polarizing effect on the nation, and their influence has expanded to divide the entire globe.
 Sticking to one's guns and fighting evil is a good idea, but liberals and Muslims and gay people are not the bad guys.
 They want the same things as good, God-fearing Republicans.
 What I think we all want, and what we should all demand, is for our leaders to stop misleading us.
 Kerry began his life in the public eye by eloquently speaking out against the dissembling of the politicians who sent him to Vietnam.
 No amount of twisting his words can change the fact of Kerry's honesty—from those first days as a political activist to now when he is calling for the current administration to admit its mistakes and be straight with the American people about the Iraq War.

 2. George Bush has gone too far in blurring the lines between church and state.
 The separation of church and state is paramount to the success of this country's government.
 We should have bumper stickers saying we will give up our separation of church and state when they pry our cold, dead fingers from around it.
 It's that fundamental, no pun intended.
-It doesn't mean that people can't be religious.
-That religion should be treated like a taboo subject in schools.
-That faith-based programs can't play an important role in our society.
-That we can't have "In God we trust" on our money or say "God bless America" or "One nation under God."
+It doesn't mean people can't be religious.
+I'm not saying religion should be treated like a taboo subject in schools.
+Faith-based programs can play an important role in our society.
+We can still have "In God we trust" on our money or say "God bless America" or "One nation under God."
 We should all believe what we want to believe, and we should be able to do so openly and respectfully.
 But the separation of church and state, the way the framers of the Constitution envisioned it, should, forgive the term, be sacred.
-Kerry, a devout Catholic, refuses to let religious beliefs guide his policy decisions (ie stem cell research, planned parenthood, gay marriage).
+Kerry, a devout Catholic, refuses to let religious beliefs guide his policy decisions (e.g., stem cell research, planned parenthood, gay marriage).
 The fact that he's able to discern the complexities of these issues further illustrates how superior a choice he is to lead a country made up of people with such divergent beliefs.